-Andrew is a senior lawyer in our private client team and has over 11 years’ experience in private client work.
+Andrew is a partner in our private client team and has over 14 years’ experience in private client work.

 Andrew advises on all aspects of Wills, probate and estate administration, lasting powers of attorney, Court of Protection applications, trusts and tax planning.

 He strives for a friendly and professional approach in dealing with clients and prides himself on giving clear advice.

 Andrew works with a broad range of clients, including high net worth individuals and families based both locally in Hertfordshire and in and around London.
 Having advised on high value complex matters as well as lower value estates, he gives the same high level of service to all his clients and consistently receives positive feedback from his clients.

 He has advised on estates with business and agricultural property and those with a foreign element, including re-sealing probates in foreign jurisdictions.